NLxAROSA/cnd-on-pcf-201-workshop/README.md

 * Stuck?
 The exercises have hints to help you!
 * Stuck?
 Ask your neighbour to pair with you!
 * Stuck?
-Every exercise has a working solution in its own branch!
+Every exercise has a working solution right here!